Interim Research Leader

 He has published on a wide range of topics including the politics of land and environment; issues of memory and identity and the Truth & Reconciliation Commission (TRC); questions of citizenship, social movements, NGOs and community-based activism and governance after apartheid.
 His monographs include From Revolution to Rights in South Africa: Social Movements and Popular Politics (2008) and Letters of Stone: From Nazi Germany to South Africa (Penguin Random House, 2016).
 He also edited Limits to Liberation After Apartheid: Citizenship, Governance and Culture (David Philip, James Currey and Ohio University Press, 2005) and co-edited (with Nick Shepherd) New South African Keywords (Jacana and Ohio University Press, 2008).

-Recent publications also focused on the politics of unequal access to water infrastructures that surfaced during Cape Town’s ‘Day Zero’ crisis in 2018 (Robins, 2019; Robins and Katzschener, 2020).
+Recent publications have focused on socio-environmental concerns including questions of water scarcity, climate change and the politics of unequal access to water infrastructures that surfaced during Cape Town’s ‘Day Zero’ crisis in 2018 (Robins, 2019; Robins and Katzschener, 2020).
+He has also published on Khoisan and environmental activist opposition to the Amazon Corporation mega-development at the Two Rivers Urban Park in Observatory, Cape Town (see Robins and Baumgardt 2024; Baumgardt and Robins 2024; Robins and Wingfield 2024).

-His future research aims to examine these concerns in relation to the habitability and socio-ecological resilience of Karoo towns in the context climate change and increasing temperatures, dryness and water-scarcity.
-This will involve investigating the state of water, sanitation and renewable energy infrastructures as well as continuing with the work of Professor Walker’s research team on the impacts of the ambitious social responsibility programmes initiated in small Karoo towns adjacent to the Square Kilometre Array (SKA) radio astronomy and renewable energy projects.
+His future research, as well as that of the SARChI research group, aims to examine concerns in relation to the habitability and socio-ecological resilience of Karoo towns in the context climate change and increasing temperatures, dryness and water-scarcity.
+This research will also involve investigating renewable and non-renewable energy infrastructures, mining, conservation and rewilding, sheep and game farming, livelihoods in small Karoo towns, and the local impacts of the ambitious community development programmes initiated in small towns adjacent to the Square Kilometre Array (SKA) radio astronomy and renewable energy projects in the Northern Cape.